WIPACrepo/cvmfs/README.md

 the universal src directory once, before building various OS versions.
 Use the option `--checkout` and it will do a source code checkout and skip the build.

+## Parallel Builds

+By default, Spack will use a single core to build.
+To use multiple cores, set the environment variable `CPUS=10` (using 10 cores in this example).

 ## Generic Build Instructions

 ### Spack Build